-Guidelines, and the Environmental Document Reporting Procedures and Guidelines for the County.
-The Project involves a request to retroactively authorize a prior oak tree encroachment related to an unpermitted a covered patio/trellis and a 283-square-foot floor area addition to the existing SFR as well as a new encroachment related to the proposed interior remodeling, and a new security gate, which fall within a Class 1 exemption.
+Prior to the Hearing Officer's public hearing on the Project, LA County Planning staff determined that the Project qualified for Class 1- Existing Facilities, and Class 4- Minor Alterations to Land, categorical exemptions from the California Environmental Quality Act (Public Resources Code section 21000, et seq.) ("CEQA"), the State CEQA Guidelines, and the Environmental Document Reporting Procedures and Guidelines for the County.
+The Project involves a request to retroactively authorize a prior oak tree encroachment related to an unpermitted covered patio/trellis, a 283-square-foot floor area addition to the existing SFR, existing asphalt paving and walkway along the garage and below the trellis, as well as a new encroachment related to the proposed interior remodeling, and a new security gate, which fall within a Class 1 exemption.
 Class 4 exemptions typically consist of alterations in the conditions of land where no removal of healthy, mature, or scenic trees is proposed.
 The proposed corrective pruning is recommended by the consulting arborist.
-The Project involves encroachment into the protected zone of one heritage-sized oak tree located on private land that does not involve the removal of healthy mature, scenic trees related to the legalization of additions and interior remodeling to an SFR.
+The Project involves encroachment into the protected zone of one heritage-sized oak tree located on private land that does not involve the removal of healthy, mature, scenic trees related to the legalization of additions and interior remodeling to an SFR.